Manage all workloads with an efficient, scalable Software Defined Environment (SDE)

 IBM Platform Resource Scheduler uses mature resource scheduling technology to automate OpenStack cloud infrastructure.

-Is your data center network holding you back?
+Is your data centre network holding you back?

 Creating a workload-aware IT infrastructure

-Software Defined Environments: The evolution of agile, optimized information technology.
+Software Defined Environments: The evolution of agile, optimised information technology.

 Learn more (419KB)